loda-lang/loda-programs/programs/oeis/list0.md

 * [A067018](http://oeis.org/A067018) ([L11 program](067/A067018.asm)): Start with a(0)=1, a(1)=4, a(2)=3, a(3)=2; for n>=3, a(n+1) = mex_i (nim-sum a(i)+a(n-i)), where mex means smallest nonnegative missing number.
 * [A067046](http://oeis.org/A067046) ([L22 program](067/A067046.asm)): a(n) = lcm(n, n+1, n+2)/6.
 * [A067056](http://oeis.org/A067056) ([L62 program](067/A067056.asm)): a(n) = (1)*(2 + 3 + 4 + ... + n) + (1 + 2)*(3 + 4 + 5 + ... + n) + (1 + 2 + 3)*(4 + 5 + 6 + ... + n) + ... + (1 + 2 + 3 + ... + n-1)*n.
+* [A067060](http://oeis.org/A067060) ([L103 program](067/A067060.asm)): A permutation of the natural numbers in groups of four such that any two consecutive numbers differ by at least 2.
 * [A067078](http://oeis.org/A067078) ([L08 program](067/A067078.asm)): a(1) = 1, a(2) = 2, a(n) = (n-1)*a(n-1) - (n-2)*a(n-2).
 * [A067080](http://oeis.org/A067080) ([L08 program](067/A067080.asm)): If n = ab...def in decimal notation then the left digitorial function Ld(n) = ab...def*ab...de*ab...d*...*ab*a.
 * [A067082](http://oeis.org/A067082) ([L07 program](067/A067082.asm)): If n = abc...def in decimal notation then the right digit sum function = abc...def + bc...def + c...def + ... + def + ef + f.